 Anyone at any age can develop a carcinoid tumor but, according to the American Cancer Society, the average age at diagnosis is the early 60s for GI carcinoid tumors and between age 45 and 55 for lung carcinoid tumors.
 If you have a family history of multiple endocrine neoplasia (MEN1), a genetic condition that increases a person's risk of developing tumors in the endocrine system glands, you may be at higher risk for developing a carcinoid tumor.

 How does a healthcare practitioner locate the carcinoid tumor?

 This is usually accomplished through the use of imaging scans such as x-rays, computed tomography (CT), or magnetic resonance imaging (MRI).
 In some cases, surgery is required to find the tumor.
 For more on these imaging tests, visit RadiologyInfo.org.

-How does the healthcare practitioner tell whether a tumor is benign or cancerous?
+How does my healthcare practitioner tell whether a tumor is benign or cancerous?

-In order to determine whether the tumor is benign or cancerous, the healthcare practitioner will need to perform a biopsy or remove the tumor surgically.
-The tumor is sent to the laboratory and a pathologist will examine the tumor cells under the microscope.
+In order to determine whether the tumor is benign or cancerous, your healthcare practitioner will need to perform a biopsy or remove the tumor surgically.
+The tumor is sent to the laboratory and a pathologist will examine the tumor cells using a microscope.
 (For more, see the article on Anatomic Pathology.)